MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 # Always On VPN deployment for Windows Server and Windows 10

->Applies to: Windows Server 2016, Windows Server 2012 R2, Windows 10
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows 10

 - [**Previous:** Remote Access](../../../Remote-Access.md)<br>
 - [**Next:** Learn about the Always On VPN features and functionality](../../vpn-map-da.md)